 Explore research on the reach and influence of online misogyny.

-A new report on children’s exposure to online misogyny from Internet Matters reveals it is becoming increasingly difficult for parents and professionals to protect children from harmful influencers, such as Andrew Tate.
+A report on children’s exposure to online misogyny reveals it’s becoming difficult for parents to protect children from harmful influencers, like Andrew Tate.

-James Coomber of Wiltshire lives with his wife and their two teenaged sons.
+James Coomber lives with his wife and their two teenaged sons.
 He worries about the misogynistic content teen boys consume across the digital space.

-A new report from Internet Matters, sponsored by Tesco Mobile has today revealed that children (aged 8-16) on free school meals are more likely to experience harm online, according to both children themselves and their parents.
+Report from Internet Matters, sponsored by Tesco Mobile, reveals that children on free school meals are more likely to experience harm online.

 Guidance on choosing new apps and games for children to support wellbeing, interests and balanced screen time.

-New report, Decrypting Crypto: Exploring Children's Engagement with Cryptoassets, explores children's interest in and understanding of NFTs and crypto.
+New report, Decrypting Crypto: Exploring Children’s Engagement with Cryptoassets, explores children’s interest in NFTs and crypto.

-Internet Matters joins forces with Samsung Electronics UK today to help children and parents tackle online hate, as research suggests rising numbers of kids are experiencing racism, homophobia and sexism on the internet.
+Internet Matters joins forces with Samsung to help children and parents tackle online hate.

-Internet Matters, the not-for-profit online safety organisation, has announced a new collaboration with Amazon Kids to help families keep their children safe online.
+Internet Matters has announced a new collaboration with Amazon Kids to help families keep their children safe online.

 This blog series assesses online harms from our tracker survey, analyses who is most impacted and explores why.
 In this second blog, we explore the impact of the online harm children report experiencing.